Wondering why moorland fires get started deliberately? I think the answer goes back a long way…

 The idea has a certain appeal.
 Speed records amazed through the twentieth century, but nothing much has happened since 1997, when a land vehicle broke the sound barrier.
 Thrust SSC still holds the record, at 763 mph.
 The new target doesn’t involve anything as spectacular as breaking the sound barrier but, well, it’s a round number.

 When the fully-rigged vehicle runs, it will be pretty spectacular.
-A fighter engine and rocket power fit for a satellite launcher will both the roaring away, on the ground.
-The first low-speed trials, a jet-powered shakedown at a mere 200 mph down in Newquay last year drew 10,000 people.
+A fighter engine and rocket power fit for a satellite launcher will both be roaring away, on the ground.
+The first low-speed trials, a jet-powered shakedown at a mere 200 mph down in Newquay last year, drew 10,000 people.

 Among them were schoolchildren from across Devon and Cornwall.
 The Bloodhound project is privately financed, and in continual fund-raising mode.
 The website offers Bloodhound SSC branded clothing, and a chance to have your name on the tailfin in tiny writing (£15 a go).
-The main pitch, though, is that this strange, fire-propelled vehicle, will inspire a new generation to train as scientists and engineers, and build the next generation of technologies fit for the twenty-first century.
+The main pitch, though, is that this strange, fire-propelled vehicle, will inspire a new cadre of scientists and engineers, who will build the next generation of technologies fit for the twenty-first century.